 A stable dividend policy aims to ensure a predictable payout, which most investors value.
 Whether the payout increases or decreases, investors will continue to receive dividends.
 Dividends are typically distributed every quarter but may be paid out annually or semi-annually.
 Shareholders can be certain they will receive a dividend payout at least once a year.

-To put it simply, every year the company sets a benchmark to distribute a portion of the profit accumulated to its shareholders through dividends.
+Simply put, every year the company sets a benchmark for distributing a portion of its accumulated profits to shareholders through dividends.
 These are usually mature companies that are not going to experiment with growth strategies and the like.

-The dividend payout ratio indicates how much of a company's earnings after tax (EAT) is distributed to shareholders.
-The dividend policy of a company is measured by employing the dividend payout ratio (DPR).
+The dividend payout ratio shows the part of a company's earnings after tax (EAT) that is given to shareholders.
+The dividend policy is measured using the dividend payout ratio (DPR).
+Refer this formula:

 DPR = dividend per share (DPS) / earnings per share (EPS)

-Companies that pay high and reliable dividends are often ones that have already matured and have little opportunity for further expansion.
+Companies that pay high and reliable dividends have often already matured and have little opportunity for further expansion.

 Under a stable dividend policy, the percentage of profits given out as dividends is predetermined.
-For example, if a company's payout rate is fixed at 12 per cent, for example, that proportion of earnings will be paid out regardless of the number of profits produced during the financial year.
+For example, if a company's payout rate is fixed at 12%, that proportion of earnings will be paid out, regardless of the number of profits produced during the financial year.

-A stable dividend policy is where an investor receives dividends at least once a year irrespective of market fluctuations.
+A stable dividend policy means that an investor receives dividends at least once a year, regardless of market fluctuations.

-The simplest and most widely utilised dividend policy is a stable one that provides a consistent and predictable dividend distribution year after year, which is what most investors want.
-Investors receive a dividend regardless of whether earnings are up or down.
+The most common dividend policy is a stable one that provides a consistent and predictable dividend distribution year after year, regardless of earnings.
+This is what most investors prefer.

-The corporation pays out a set amount of cash dividends each year.
-It then establishes a reserve that enables them to pay a fixed dividend even if earnings are low or losses occur.
+The corporation pays out a predetermined amount of cash dividends each year.
+It also establishes a reserve that enables it to pay a fixed dividend even if earnings are low or losses occur.